Configuration

 (multiple).

-Must be a list
+It can be list

-or a str
+or str

-separated by semicolons or commas.
+separated by semicolons/commas:

 Also it can be a single file.